 - The team participates in ongoing executive education on a monthly basis

-2. Everyone is aligned with the #1 priority to be accomplished this quarter for the company to progress
+2. Everyone is aligned with the #1 quarterly priority to move the company forward

 Ice cream is life.

 A key component of this goal is making sure the entire team is complete across the goal, why it matters to the company and what each person’s contribution is.
 This transparent approach can keep everybody feeling connected and motivated to make huge strides together.